 (San Jose, New York Islanders, Tampa Bay)

 Though born in Kazakhstan during Soviet times, Nabokov primarily represented Russia on the international scene.
-He would win the Calder Trophy in 2000-01 when he went 32-21-7 for the Sharks and put forth a 2.19 goals-against and a .915 SV%.
+He won the Calder Trophy in 2000-01 when he went 32-21-7 for the Sharks, and put forth a 2.19 goals-against and a .915 SV%.
 Nabokov was named to the First All-Star Team in 2008, and finished in the top-5 in voting for the Vezina Trophy on five different occasions.

 18. Vladimir Konstantinov

 Were it not for the tragic accident that cut his career short, Konstantinov may have had a Hall of Fame career.
-He was nicknamed “Vlad the Impaler”, and with good reason – there were very few who could bodycheck as well as he could.
-Konstantinov earned the NHL Plus/Minus Award in 1995–96, with a brilliant plus-60.
-Though not overly large, he was solid like steel and his hits were devastating.
-Konstantinov would win the Cup with the Red Wings in 1997, and had his name included with the 1998 team as well.
+He was nicknamed “Vlad the Impaler”, and with good reason, as there were very few who could check as well as he could.
+Konstantinov earned the NHL Plus/Minus Award in 1995-96 with a brilliant plus-60, and though not overly large, he was solid like steel, and his hits were devastating.
+Konstantinov won the Cup with the Red Wings in 1997, and had his name included with the 1998 team as well.

 17. Alexei Yashin

 (Ottawa, New York Islanders)

 As much as Yashin was criticized during his career for what was felt to be a failure to show up in the playoffs, he was still a very talented hockey player.
 Contract disputes certainly did not help either, but Yashin scored at least 30 goals in half of his dozen NHL campaigns.
 He was a Second All-Star Team selection in 1998-99, and finished second in voting for the Hart Trophy that season as well.